coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 outlook.

-**Magic Traits:** Magic works differently from plane to plane, and magic traits set the boundaries for what it can and can't do.
+**Magic Traits:** Magic works differently from plane to plane, and magic traits set the boundaries for what it can and can’t do.

 ## Physical Traits

 The two most important natural laws set by physical traits are how gravity works and how time passes.
-Other physical traits pertain to the size and shape of a plane and how easily a plane's nature can be altered.
+Other physical traits pertain to the size and shape of a plane and how easily a plane’s nature can be altered.

-**Gravity:** The direction of gravity's pull may be unusual, and it might even change directions within the plane itself.
+**Gravity:** The direction of gravity’s pull may be unusual, and it might even change directions within the plane itself.

 *Normal Gravity:* Most planes have gravity similar to that of the